m-zakeri/CodART/docs/index.md

 ### 5.1	CodART architecture

-To be completed
+To be completed.

 ### 5.2	High-level structure of project repository

-To be completed
+To be completed.

 ### 5.3	Refactoring automation